VOLUNTEER APPLICATION FORM

 Welcome to Bedrock Radio.

-The first thing we’ll do is a little way finding walk.
-We need to show you essential points of interest including emergency equipment, fire exits and even where get cuppa from, or have your parking validated!
+We need to show you essential points of interest, the wards including emergency equipment, fire exits, security office and even where to get a cuppa from.

-While there will be a lot to take in, remember that you can always refer to the training materials and guides on the members’ SharePoint.
+There’s a lot to take in, remember that you can always refer to the training materials and guides on the members’ SharePoint.

-Get a head start, we suggest you listen to the station regularly to get comfortable with our style.
+Get a head start: we suggest you listen to the station regularly to get comfortable with our style.

 Application Form